php-ru/symfony-docs-ru/security/entity_provider.rst

 the ``username`` on the 2 User objects doesn't match for some reason, then the user will be logged out for security reasons.

-Even though this all happens automatically, there are a few important side-effects.
+Even though this all happens automatically, there are a few important side effects.

 First, the :phpclass:`Serializable` interface and its ``serialize()`` and ``unserialize()`` methods have been added to allow the ``User`` class to be serialized